samcook/RedLock.net/README.md

 ## Usage

-Construct a `RedisLockFactory`, passing in a set of independent Redis endpoints.
+Construct a `RedisLockFactory`, passing in a set of Redis endpoints.
 The Redis endpoints should be independent (i.e. not replicated masters/slaves).

 You should keep hold of the `RedisLockFactory` and reuse it in your application.
 Each instance maintains its own connections with the configured Redis instances.
 Remember to dispose it when your app shuts down.